TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Introduction/Index.rst

 =========================

-If open-source development, git, composer, developing web applications, using Gerrit etc. is nothing new for you, you may not have to read this entire document.
-Make sure that you **at least** look at the following sections, though, because they are specific to TYPO3 development:
+If open-source development, git, composer, developing web applications, using Gerrit etc. is nothing new for you, you may not have to read this document.
+Make sure that you **at least** look at the following sections as they are required for TYPO3 development:

 * :ref:`Contribution workflow <t3contrib:workflow-explained>`
 * :ref:`Setting-up-your-Git-environment`